marius-schairer/MDEF_Documentation/docs/year2_term1/Soft-Robotics.md

 After exploring with the food material and thinking a lot about potential use cases I would say there is better use cases than inflatable food and with the next experiment i would do something more related to Nature inspired mechanisms like fish swimming or bird wings movement.

 ## About Soft Robotics
 Soft robotics emphasizes flexibility, adaptability, and safety, drawing inspiration from natural organisms.
-Key components include soft actuators, flexible sensors, and durable materials like elastomers or biomaterials.
+Key components include soft actuators, flexible sensors, and durable materials like elastomers, hydrogels or biomaterials.
 Its applications span healthcare, agriculture, exploration, and even consumer products.

 ## Experiment Summary
 ### Goal: Create an inflatable chocolate mold featuring the "Chocacademy" font.